• Menu

 How to prepare for labor and delivery

-Now that you’re 37 weeks pregnant, it’s important to start preparing for labor and delivery.
+Now that you’re 37 weeks pregnant, it’s important to get prepared for labor and delivery.
 There are a few things you can do to get ready, such as packing your hospital bag and gathering information about your care provider and the hospital.

 It’s not too late to start your prenatal class.
-In just a few short hours you can feel SO much prepared for the rest of your pregnancy, birth and even after baby!
+In just a few short hours you can totally get prepared for the rest of your pregnancy, birth and bringing baby (and yourself) home!

 And, if you’re not quite sure you’re ready for that whole thing, check out my free prenatal class.
 It’s your first step toward getting in the driver’s seat of your birth.